jetspiking/OpenSystemQuery/README.md

 - Windows

 # Information
 Currently the application is only provided as a concept version.
 The application is still being developed, the entire user interface and corresponding code will be rewritten in the future.
-Currently design patterns are not followed, therefor the code quality
+Currently design patterns are not followed, the code quality for the user interface is currently not up to standards.

+The application can be used as a reference on how to use the Windows Management Instrumentation for different purposes.

 # Contributing
 Bugs can be reported by opening issues.
 Ideas to include specific information can also be discussed by opening an issue.